 Chambers found that he faced a complex array of rules, followed by changes to those rules, which added an unexpected significant cost to his startup.

-“Starting up was not as easy as I thought it would be, but business is picking up nicely,” he said.
-“Without a plan, you are in trouble.
+"Starting up was not as easy as I thought it would be, but business is picking up nicely," he said.
+"Without a plan, you are in trouble.
 You must focus on your goals, and get everything you need, like general liability insurance in place so you can focus on working towards those goals."

 In Coe Hill, The Barn Chef is about to open its doors, realizing the dreams of a young couple who met in the George Brown College Culinary Arts program in 1997.
 Sarah Woods is from Omemee, and Luca Molteni is from Italy.
 Since graduating, they have travelled around the world working as chefs.
 "For 20 years, we were always working, and never had a holiday," he said.
 "Now people can't believe we are here in Coe Hill," she said.